katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.19 =
+* Switched home detail page slideshow to new HTML5 slideshow
+* Allow multiple cities in map-search widget
+* Cleanup of price min/max in search widget
+* Fix for PHP 5.2 compatibility

 = 2.0.18 =
 * Fixed issue with WordPress 3.5 mangling URLs in wp_enqueue when adding &ver= param